NajiElKotob/Awesome-Python/README.md

    * [Seaborn](https://seaborn.pydata.org/) - Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
    * [Plotly](https://plot.ly/python/) - Plotly's Python graphing library makes interactive, publication-quality graphs online.
 Examples of how to make line plots, scatter plots, area charts, bar charts, error bars, box plots, histograms, heatmaps, subplots, multiple-axes, polar charts, and bubble charts.
    * [chartify](https://github.com/spotify/chartify) - Chartify is a Python library that makes it easy for data scientists to create charts.
+   * [ggplot](http://ggplot.yhathq.com/) - Grammar of Graphics, a term coined by Leland Wilkinson, who wrote some amazing books on data visualization.
 * Machine Learning
   * [Scikit-learn](https://scikit-learn.org/stable/) - Simple and efficient tools for data mining and data analysis
   * [TensorFlow](https://www.tensorflow.org/) - The core open source library to help you develop and train ML models.
 Get started quickly by running Colab notebooks directly in your browser.